-Take your tacos to the next level with a drizzling of garlicky cilantro chimichurri.
+Cilantro chimichurri takes your tacos to the next level.
 This herbaceous spread is loaded with cilantro, onions, garlic, paprika, red wine vinegar, and extra virgin olive oil.

-It comes together in no time flat but adds a lot of zip to your taco spread!
-It’s also great over roasted potatoes!
+It comes together in no time flat but adds a lot of zip drizzled over roasted potatoes.

 Thank you to Herbivorous Butcher for sponsoring today’s post!
 The contents, photos, and opinions expressed are fully my own.